Anjani Sinha

-Anjani Sinha (born 1949) is an American orthopaedic surgeon and United States Ambassador to Singapore.
+Anjani Sinha (born 1949) is an American orthopaedic surgeon and diplomat who has been the United States Ambassador to Singapore since 2025.

 Early life and education

-Sinha was born in India.
-He attended MGM Medical School and Delhi University.
+Sinha was born in Bihar, India.
+He passed MBBS from MGM Medical College.
+Then he attended Safdarjung Hospital of Delhi University and completed his residency in orthopedic surgery.
 He immigrated to the US in 1977 and worked in sports medicine.

 Career

 US Ambassador to Singapore

 Sinha was nominated by President Donald Trump in March 2025.

 On July 9, 2025, the Senate Foreign Relations Committee held a confirmation hearing for Sinha.
 During the hearing, he was criticized by Senator Tammy Duckworth as "unqualified" for his responses to questions about Singapore, its relationship with the United States, and its role within ASEAN.

 Videos from Sinha's confirmation hearing were widely covered by Southeast Asian newspapers.

 On October 7, his appointment as ambassador was confirmed by a 51-47 simple majority in an en bloc vote.
-He arrived to Singapore on November 6 and he presented his credentials to President Singapore on November 17, 2025.
+Sinha arrived to Singapore on November 6 and he presented his credentials to President of Singapore on November 17, 2025.

 Personal life

-He is married to Kiki Sinha, an Indian-born retired anesthesiologist who works at New York University.
+Sinha is married to Kiki Sinha, an Indian-born retired anesthesiologist who works at New York University.
 They have two children and three grandchildren.

-Dr Sinha, who has practised in New York and Florida, is believed to be close to the Trump family.
-The new ambassador is believed to be a member of the Trump International Golf Club in South Florida.
+Sinha, who has practised in New York and Florida, is believed to be close to the Trump family.
+Sinha is believed to be a member of the Trump International Golf Club in South Florida.

 Political activities

-Dr Sinha has reportedly donated to candidates, parties, and Political Action Committees (PACs) since 1989, including around US$4,500 (S$6,000) to the Trump 2024 campaign.
+Sinha has reportedly donated to candidates, parties, and Political Action Committees (PACs) since 1989, including around US$4,500 (S$6,000) to the Trump 2024 campaign.
+In February 2025, Sinha donated $1 million to MAGA Inc., a Trump-aligned super PAC.